Errorname/google-docs-mustaches/README.md

 - **uppercase**: `wOrLd` => `WORLD`
 - **capitalize**: `heLLO wOrlD` => `Hello World`
 - _More to come..._

+_Warning: If you use an undefined formatter, or if you pass an undefined variable as a parameter, the formatter will be ignored._

 ## How to retrieve the Google token?